PRETgroup/easy-rv/README.md

 Then, we convert this policy XML file into executable code, which is written in C.
 * `./easy-rv-c -i example/pizza/pizza.xml -o example/pizza`

+This entire example is provided in the `/example/pizza` folder of this repository, including an example top level file, and can be built from the root directory using `make c_mon PROJECT=pizza`.

 Now, we can provide a `main.c` file which has our controller and plant interface code in it, and then compile the project together.
 In our case this is called `pizza_main.c`, and provides an example trace of temperatures (and will print the status of the monitor):